 a) The Federal Railway Authority (EBA) checks whether the carriers respect the rights of passengers travelling by bus or coach.
 Passengers can submit complaints to this body if they believe that their rights have not been respected.
 Before they can do so, however, they must have submitted a complaint to the carrier which was rejected.

 b) Irrespective of this, the passenger can contact a suitable conciliation body.
-So far, the Federal Ministry of Transport and Digital Infrastructure and the Federal Ministry of Justice and Consumer Protection have recognized the German Conciliation Body for Public Transport (söp), the Local Transport Conciliation Boy (SNUB) and the Conciliation Body for Local Transport (snv).
+So far, the Federal Ministry of Digital and Transport and the Federal Ministry of Justice have recognized the German Conciliation Body for Public Transport (söp), the Local Transport Conciliation Boy (SNUB) and the Conciliation Body for Local Transport (snv).
 A conciliation procedure can only be carried out if the carrier is a member of the conciliation body.

 Further information can be downloaded from the Federal Railway Authority's website.